elastic/kibana/x-pack/plugins/watcher/README.md

   }
 ```

-- Constructors should be used to initiallize state and define $scope.$watch(es)
+- Constructors should be used to initialize state and define $scope.$watch(es)

 GOOD
 ```